 If you do, buy them dinner, explain you want to explain your new business product or service and do so with all the passion in your being.
 If they like what they hear and are happy to introduce you to their network, give them something out of it.

 Don’t expect anything for nothing!

 It’s the easiest way to undervalue their knowledge, expertise and faith in your friendship.

 If you expect people who have worked hard to get where they are.
-Who have paid their dues, to use the equity they’ve built over the years in their network on your new unproven venture for free, you need to rethink your strategy.
+Those who have paid their dues, to use the equity they’ve built over the years in their network on your new unproven venture for free, then you need to rethink your strategy.

 I was there once, feeling like I haven’t even started, I’ve got low or was self-funding and I needed to earn before I can give anything away.
 It doesn’t matter, it’s a fundamental mistake.
 It’s one of the reasons that small businesses fail to survive.